🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-🚲 Cycling + 8.4 -- 10 Squamish is a world-class cycling destination with extensive trail networks and bike-friendly infrastructure, though commuters must navigate highway corridors.
+🚲 Cycling + 8.4 -- 10 Squamish is a world-class mountain-biking destination with endless trail networks and an active bike culture.
+Everyday commuting cycling is less developed, but the recreation cycling scene is exceptional.

 πŸ“‘ CONNECTIVITY